 RHS Botany for Gardeners – pub.
 Mitchell Beazley.

 The Kew Plant Glossary – Henk Beentje, pub.
 Kew Publishing.
-Nitty-gritty reference, some of it way over my head.
+Nitty-gritty reference, technical.

 Desert Plants of Egypt’s Wadi El Gemal National Park – Tamer Mahmoud, pub.
 AUC Press.
 Guide to the plant life and communities of a national park on the Red Sea coast south of Marsa Alam.
-Well illustrated directory of plants and maps of their distribution in the park.
-Interesting for details of how local people use the plants in their daily lives, e.g the acacia tree provides fodder, wood for fires, a gum used in treating stomach ailments and eye infections.
+Well illustrated directory of plants and maps of their distribution in the park; interesting details of how local people use the plants in daily life.

-It’s probably best to forget about EM Forster, Lawrence Durrell and all that jazz from the early C20; and maybe to avoid getting hung up on the vast Napoleonic “Description de l’Egypte”.
-There are some wonderful, modern resources to help you navigate the country’s extraordinary history and amazing culture.
-Here’s a selection of some of the best in print:
+There are some wonderful, modern resources to help you navigate Egypt’s extraordinary history and amazing culture.
+Here are a few of the best in print:

-Blue, Lonely Planet, Rough – take your pick.
-Depends how you want the info presented.
-Straightforward: go with the Blue; occasionally raffish – try the Rough.
-Michael Haag has also produced a Guide to Egypt.
+Blue, Lonely Planet, Rough – take your pick, it all depends on how you want the info presented.
+Straightforward and packed with detail – go with the Blue; occasionally raffish – try the Rough.
+Michael Haag has also produced a Guide to Egypt, as well as books on particular topics, e.g. Alexandria.

-N.B.
-There are also useful Illustrated Guides to various important sites in Cairo, e.g. the pyramids, National Museum and Coptic Museum, pub.
+There are Illustrated Guides to important sites in Cairo, e.g. the Pyramids, National Museum and Coptic Museum, pub.
 AUC Press.
+Other sites badly need them – e.g. Islamic Cairo, the Textile Museum.

 The Rise and Fall of Ancient Egypt – Toby Wilkinson, pub.
 Bloomsbury.
 Well written and comprehensive account, highly readable.